efene/efene.github.io/_sources/language-introduction.txt

-Like we saw before the **=** sign in efene means "match" not "assign", this means that efene will try to make both sides match, if there are unbound variables it will bound them to the value on the right side so they match, if they are bound then they must match otherwise a bad match exception will ocurr.
+Like we saw before the **=** sign in efene means "match" not "assign", this means that efene will try to make both sides match, if there are unbound variables it will bound them to the value on the right side so they match, if they are bound then they must match otherwise a bad match exception will occur.

-Notice that we use **=** on maps to signify match and **:** to signigy that we are assigning them, this is to make it explicit when we are matching and when we are assigning.
+Notice that we use **=** on maps to signify match and **:** to signify that we are assigning them, this is to make it explicit when we are matching and when we are assigning.